RedBrickBurrito/TecFood/README.md

 # TecFoods: food ordering app :hamburger:
-App to provide a feasible food service for the all the campuses.
+App to provide a feasible food service for the all campi.

 # Install Project